To parents, pastors, and friends of my students:

 Reality: Like all my colleagues in religious studies, I found my own theological education to be stimulating, deepening, and affirming of my earlier faith, even when it challenged and questioned it.
 My students tell me that they leave my classes with the same faith they had coming in, only deepened and enriched.
 That is just what we want.
 My former colleague Jonathan Wilson tells students: "We want to give you a faith that you will continually grow into, not a faith that you will grow out of."
 Amen.

 The challenges we pose for students aren't automatically "liberal" or "conservative."
-(These labels have worn thin anyway.)
 The challenge to radical discipleship transcends that divide.
 Other things that don't fall into just one or another category are stress on the primacy of the Church to faithful Christian life; respect for the character, work, and history of the Bible; focus on God's work on behalf of the poor and excluded; insistance that we take seriously the history of the Church; scrutiny of the ways we have learned to see the world and ourselves; honesty about the Church's shortcomings; demands for hard thinking and clear writing and speaking; fidelity to our evangelical heritage; exposure to Christian witnesses who are not evangelicals, and critical appreciation of them; and discernment of the nature, flaws, and potential of our wider cultures.
 Students will hear me make claims that some people call conservative and even fundamentalist, and other claims that some will call liberal.
-But we professors don't spend much time determining whether we teach "liberal" or "conservative" or "progressive" or "reactionary" things (especially since we usually don't like the labels in the first place).
-We determine whether we teach the faith of Jesus Christ in accord with our school's mission and statement of faith.
+My goal and charge is to teach the faith of Jesus Christ in accord with our school's mission and statement of faith.